chemistzombie/chemistzombie.github.io/_posts/2026-05-14-removing-trixyblox-unzip-protection.md

 ---
 layout: default
 title: Removing unzip protection from resource packs and datapacks in TrixyBlox's maps
-description: TrixyBlox's paywalled maps has a weird protection in their resource and data packs that prevents unzipping, likely intended as some form of counter-forensics.
-This post explains how you can remove it and make your maps truly yours.
+description: TrixyBlox's paywalled maps have a weird protection in their resource and data packs that prevents unzipping, likely intended as some form of counter-forensics.
+This post explains how you can remove it and make your downloaded maps truly yours.
 ---
 When downloading TrixyBlox's paywalled maps on Patreon, I noticed that every single resource pack and datapack they use has this weird protection that tricks WinRAR into thinking it's a multi-archive ZIP file, while 7-Zip straight up refuses to read it: